debalina013/Healthcare-RAG-Chatbot/AI Agents/Readme.md

 - Access to Groq API (API key required)

 ## Upload Your Excel File:
 Ensure that the data file Healthcare Dataset.xlsx present in this folder is uploaded in the Google Collab before running the code.
+Also, replace line no. 15 : df = pd.read_excel('/content/vth_3nm.xlsx') with df = pd.read_excel('/content/Healthcare Dataset.xlsx')